German fleet tender Hela: Development and design

 The ship had a length of 99.8 m over all or 92.5 m in the waterline and was 12.8 m wide, with a side height of 7.45 m and a maximum draft of 4.05 m maximum 2,520 tonnes (standard 2,113 tn.l.).
 The armament consisted of two 10.5-cm SK L / 45 C32 rapid-loading cannons, a 3.7-cm SK C / 30 and two 2.0-cm Flak C / 30 automatic cannons.
-A conspicuously large ship crane for watering and recovering the various barges and dinghies as well as for loading the ship with ammunition and supplies was located amidships behind the funnel.
-The equipment with a catapult and seaplane of the Arado Ar 196 A-1 planned in the original draft was not implemented because it was foreseeable early on that the ship would hardly leave its home waters and thus an airborne aircraft would not be needed for reconnaissance or transport.
+There was a large crane amidships behind the funnel which was used for recovering the various barges and dinghies and loading ammunition and supplies.
+The original plans called for the Hela to carry an Arado Ar 196 A-1 seaplane launched by a catapult, but this was not implemented and the space was instead used for a staff car.

 The procurement of the initially planned four MAN 9-cylinder four-stroke marine diesel engines of the type W 9 Vu 40/46 with Büchi supercharging, with a total planned 6300 hp, caused considerable difficulties and led to long construction delays.
-Eventually this plan was abandoned and the ship received two two-stroke six-cylinder diesel engines from MAN instead, which were removed from the not yet completed cargo ship Sofia of the German Levante Line.
+Eventually this plan was abandoned and the ship received two two-stroke six-cylinder diesel engines from MAN instead, which were removed from the incomplete cargo ship Sofia of the German Levante Line.
 Their total of 4720 hp gave the Hela a top speed of 20 knots over two shafts with volcano drives and propellers.
 The bunker supply of 280 t of diesel fuel enabled an action radius of 2000 nautical miles at a cruising speed of 15 knots.

 The crew consisted of 224 to 259 men (without admiralty staff).
 In addition, officers and crew quarters were available for up to 108 other persons who would serve as staff on board.